Spend a penny as Urinetown: The Musical comes to the Apollo Theatre

 For the guide to what else is on in London this month, click here.

-Posted on 4 Oct 2014, in Entertainment, London, Theatre, Tourist Attractions and tagged Apollo Theatre, London, Theatre, West End.
+Posted on 4 Oct 2014, in Entertainment, London, Theatre, Tourist Attractions and tagged Apollo Theatre, West End.
 Bookmark the permalink.
 Comments Off on Spend a penny as Urinetown: The Musical comes to the Apollo Theatre.